RomanOliynik/Terminal/README.md

 # Terminal
-Terminal for STM32G071RBT(working with ADC, DAC, PWM, EEPROM throw I2C)
+Terminal for STM32G071RBT(working with ADC with DMA, DAC, PWM, Timers, EEPROM throw I2C) All communication with the terminal is created throw UART.